 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-A one octet Control field specifies the type of the Quiet Time Period element.
-The first two-bits defines the value and are referred to as Quiet Time Period Subtype field.
+A one octet Control field specifies the subtype of the Quiet Time Period element.
+The two LSBs define the subtype and are referred to as Quiet Time Period Subtype field.
 The remaining 6 bits are reserved.
-Table 9-321f (Control field encoding) shows the encoding of the Control field.
+Table 9-321f ( Quiet Time Period Subtype field encoding) shows the encoding of the Quiet Time Period Subtype field.
 [20964]

-Table 9-321f—Control field encoding [20964, 20966, 21055]
+Table 9-321f—Quiet Time Period Subtype field encoding [20964, 20966, 21055]